 - 3. As always, handwashing is required by staff before and after any care of a patient, after handling lab specimens, and anytime she thinks it is appropriate to do so to prevent infection.
 Hand sanitizer is also available in every exam room and throughout the office to encourage frequent use.

-- 4. All of our staff are now fully vaccinated against COVID-19.
+- 4. All of our staff are vaccinated against COVID-19.

 - 1. GFM has a designated waiting area with its own entrance for patients who are ill to minimize the risk of spread of infection.
 Our usual waiting room as one enters the front door is designated for routine appointments and those who are feeling well.

-- 2. Chairs have been removed from our waiting rooms to allow for 6-foot distancing for patients waiting to be seen.
+- 2. Chairs have been designated in our waiting rooms to allow for 6-foot distancing for patients waiting to be seen.